Chatham-Immersive-Media-Lab/ImmersiveMediaPocketReference/_notes/PerceivingSpaceAcoustics.md

 [StereoRecording.mp3](/_notes/sounds/StereoRecording.mp3)

+*[Street musician with saxophone in a park](https://freesound.org/s/483075/) recording by Gregor Quendel.*

 ### Phase Difference
 But what about continuous sounds?
 Surely if there is no start or stop time, this doesn't helps us at all?
 Wrong!
 Our brains can identify the *phase difference* and localize sound from that.